Demonstration of High-Fidelity Entangled Logical Qubits using Transmons: Experimental design

 The data for the experiments we report here were collected on two separate occasions from a total of $24$ sets of four-qubit experiments run on the \texttt{ibm\_kyiv}~\cite{IBMQ} quantum processor.
 Dataset 1, using $14$ sets of qubits, was collected during the week of August 12$^{\rm{th}}$ (2024).
 Dataset 2, using $10$ sets of qubits, was collected on March 1\textsuperscript{st} and 2\textsuperscript{nd} (2025).
 These $10$ four-qubit sets differ from those in dataset 1 in order to test the robustness of our results.
 The figure captions below specify the dataset.
 For each data point in our results, fidelity is independently calculated for each qubit set and then bootstrapped by resampling.
 The mean fidelity and standard deviation are derived from the bootstrapped data, where larger error bars indicate greater variability among the qubit sets.

 The \texttt{ibm\_kyiv} processor consists of coupled, fixed-frequency transmons~\cite{transmon-invention}.
 Such qubits exhibit an always-on interaction between adjacent pairs~\cite{BlaisRMP}.
 This crosstalk gives rise to weight-2 error terms that correspond to logical errors with our $[[4,2,2]]$ code choice.
 Other errors of weight $\ge 2$, if present, would likewise correspond to logical errors.
-To demonstrate that LDD can suppress all logical errors, we design an experiment that enables the unequivocal detection of such errors.
-To this end, we use the two logical qubits of the $[[4,2,2]]$ code to create logical Bell states $\ket{\Phi_\pm}=(\ket{\overline{00}}\pm\ket{\overline{11}})/\sqrt{2}$ and $\ket{\Psi_\pm}=(\ket{\overline{01}}\pm\ket{\overline{10}})/\sqrt{2}$.
-The corresponding encoding circuits $U_{\text{enc},\chi}$, where $\chi\in\{\ket{\Phi_\pm},\ket{\Psi_\pm}\}$, create two copies of physical Bell states, followed by the application of a logical controlled-NOT ($\overline{\text{CNOT}}$) to generate the logical Bell states (see \cref{app:422}).
+To demonstrate that NDD can suppress all logical errors, we design an experiment that enables the unequivocal detection of such errors.